 Summertime does bring a variety of dangers that you as a cat owner/lover be aware of them!
 Here are eleven warm weather dangers to cats!
+Brief note that leaving children and pets in your car during warm weather is hazardous to their health!

 By Claude West (The Cat Man)